go-gitea/gitea/docs/content/doc/usage/https-support.md

 ## Using ACME (Default: Let's Encrypt)

 [ACME](https://tools.ietf.org/html/rfc8555) is a Certificate Authority standard protocol that allows you to automatically request and renew SSL/TLS certificates.
 [Let's Encrypt](https://letsencrypt.org/) is a free publicly trusted Certificate Authority server using this standard.
-Currently only the `HTTP-01` challenge is implemented, so gitea needs to listen on port 80 to answer the ACME challenge and verify your domain ownership.
-Setting up [HTTP redirection](#setting-up-http-redirection) might be needed.
-Normal traffic to port 80 will otherwise be automatically redirected to HTTPS.
+Only `HTTP-01` and `TLS-ALPN-01` challenges are implemented.
+In order for ACME challenges to pass and verify your domain ownership, external traffic to the gitea domain on port `80` (`HTTP-01`) or port `443` (`TLS-ALPN-01`) has to be served by the gitea instance.
+Setting up [HTTP redirection](#setting-up-http-redirection) and port-forwards might be needed for external traffic to route correctly.
+Normal traffic to port `80` will otherwise be automatically redirected to HTTPS.

 If you are using the default Let's Encrypt **you must consent** to their [terms of service](https://letsencrypt.org/documents/LE-SA-v1.2-November-15-2017.pdf).
 Refer to the following configuration for the minimum setup:
 ```ini